-Eric & Christina Dronen moved to Los Angeles 13 years ago.
-They were inspired to start Finally Family Homes through the initiatives at Pacific Crossroads Church in Los Angeles.
+Eric & Christina Dronen moved to Los Angeles 15 years ago.
+They were inspired to start Finally Family Homes through the initiatives at their church in Los Angeles.
 Having become educated on the significantly increased risks for foster kids who age out without family, they felt moved to action.

 Meet the Board of Directors

 Jeffrey Phillip Forrest

 Jeffrey Forrest serves as Vice-President of Economic and Workforce Development at College of the Canyons in Santa Clarita, California.
 In his role, Jeffrey oversees the Economic Development Division of the college, which offers services to support education, job training and economic mobility for minorities, women, Veterans, and dislocated workers..